DigixGlobal/dao-contracts/MAINNET_DEPLOYMENT_INSTRUCTIONS.md

 ```
 Provide the addresses of the necessary contracts that have already been deployed
 on mainnet.
 The `FUNDING_SOURCE` is the multi-sig contract that is holding all
 the 400,000 ETH for DigixDAO.
-This deployment will be in the following parts
+* This deployment will be in the following parts:
     * Deploying `library` contracts
     * Part A, B and C for deploying `storage` layer contracts
     * Deploying `service` layer contracts